natelindev/tsdav/README.md

 ### RELEASE NOTES

+##### v1.0.4

+Fixed a bug where timeRange filter sometimes might be in the wrong format.

 ##### v1.0.3

 Fixed a bug where calendar objects with `http` in its id would cause operations on it to fail.